The ugrep file pattern searcher

 5. use the cursor keys, PgUp, PgDn and the scroll wheel to scroll the search results

-6. CTRL-S jumps to the next directory or file in the results, CTRL-W jumps back
+7. CTRL-S jumps to the next context match, the next matching file or the next directory in the list, CTRL-W jumps back

-7. CTRL-T toggles the split screen file viewer; option --split starts the TUI with the split screen
+8. CTRL-T or F5 toggles the split screen file viewer; option --split starts the TUI with the split screen

-8. CTRL-Y displays a file in a pager, a specific pager or editor is specified with option --view=PAGER
+10. CTRL-Y or F2 displays a file in a pager, a specific pager or editor is specified with option --view=PAGER

-9. CTRL-Z displays help and the active search options that can be toggled on/off with ALT-key or just key
+11. CTRL-Z or F1 displays help and the active search options that can be toggled on/off with ALT-key or just key

 Googling files